ralacerda/decilitre/README.md

 />
 ```

-Optionally, include a link to the utilities stylesheet:
+Optionally, you can also link the utilities stylesheet.
+Utilities don't depend on the decilitre stylesheet, so you can use them in any other project.

 ```html
 <link